kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 programs and also to test them.
 I structured the tutorial as a small Test-Driven-Development session so that you'll see how to use these tools.

-By the end of the tutorial you should have a good basis to build your own apps, APIs or software using LibreLingo, or to contribute to LibreLingo or existing LibreLingo-based software.
+By the end of the tutorial, you should have a good basis to build your own apps, APIs, or software using LibreLingo, or to contribute to LibreLingo or existing LibreLingo-based software.

 ## Requirements